patricklafrance/wmfnext-shell/README.md

 What we consider a static module is a local bundle of code exposing a registration function.
 A registration function could either be imported from a standalone package, a sibling project in a monorepos setup, or even a local folder of the host application.

-Remote and static modules can both be used in the same application as this shell support dual bootstrapping, e.g. an application could be configured to load a few remote hosted modules at runtime and also register a few static modules at build time.
+Remote and static modules can both be used in the same application as this shell support dual bootstrapping, e.g. an application could be configured to load a few remote modules at runtime and also register a few static modules at build time.

 ## 📌 Table of content